Veteran of global affairs to retire in 2014 from New York Fed

-NEW YORK, Oct 23 (Reuters) - Terrence Checki, a top U.S. central bank official with some 46 years of experience at the Federal Reserve Bank of New York, is set to retire early next year as head of a group that promoted global financial stability and coordination.
+NEW YORK (Reuters) - Terrence Checki, a top U.S. central bank official with some 46 years of experience at the Federal Reserve Bank of New York, is set to retire early next year as head of a group that promoted global financial stability and coordination.

 Checki, executive vice president of the New York Fed’s Emerging Markets and International Affairs Group, on Wednesday said he intends to retire in the first quarter of 2014.